 The cleaner and clearer your desk is the better your brain can function.
 A lot of people say that a messy desk leads to a messy mind, and if your study space and desk is there to help you get the most out of your studies it should be part of the declutter and organise process as you spring clean in 2022!
 There are a few ways you can clean the desk, with shelving, stationary holders and wire racks or corkboards to organise your stationery and keep the desk and mind clear and focused on the work ahead.

 9. Organise your course files and materials

 You should have quick, easy access to your files whenever you need them.
 Make sure that all your physical files and folders, notepapers, and course textbooks are organised well.
 This should be around your study space and desk ideally.
 Even though most work is done on your laptop and online, you’ll still likely have course materials that are physical, like books.

 10. Organise your digital files

 Your digital files should also be organised and easy to find when you need to do work.
 A messy desktop on your laptop is just as bad for you as a messy desk!
 Your spring clean should include a digital clear out.
 Delete files that you no longer need and organise your files into easy-to-locate folders.
 This makes it much easier to get working when you are studying, and not to get lost in the pile of single files and messy folders spread across different parts of your screen!

 These 10 tips on how to declutter and organise your student space will go a long way to helping you with your spring clean this year.
-Please get in touch and let us know your own personal tips on keeping a clear student bedroom and clear mind.
-It certainly helps to blow the cobwebs away, to maximise your space, and makes sure that you have the perfect place to both relax and work hard when you need to.
+Please get in touch and let us know your own personal tips on keeping a clear student bedroom and a clear mind.
+It certainly helps to blow the cobwebs away, maximise your space, and makes sure that you have the perfect place to both relax and work hard when you need to.